juliancabmar/audit-thunder-loan/audit-data/2025-04-25-audit-thunder-loan.md

 </details>
 </br>

-# About Julián Cabrera Marceglia
+# About Julian Cabrera Marceglia

 I am a security researcher who want to make the web3 enviroment safer.